robole/content-visibility-css-property-exploration/README.md

 I used [vite](https://vitejs.dev/) to run this as a mini-website.
 Just install the dependency (`npm install`) and run `vite`.

+## Performance auditing

+I deployed this as a website to Netlify to audit the pages.
+I performed the audit using Chrome DevTools v116 in incognito mode.
+I used an older laptop a Lenovo T460.
+AFAIK hardware and network issues will affect results.

 ## Example 1 - Landing page

 This is a tasteful landing page for the artist Angèle, designed/coded by Rafaela